 By successfully finishing this training you should have a cursory understanding of the following:

-- Teachings and techniques of Hatha Yoga
+- Teachings and techniques of the lineage of yoga you are studying

 - Applied anatomy and physiology of yoga